Spuffynism/hockey-pool-picker/README.md

 # 🏒 hockey pool picker

-This is a tool to pick an optimal hockey team alignment for competing in [LaPresse's hockey pool](https://poolhockey.lapresse.ca/index.php).
+This is a tool to pick an optimal hockey team alignment for competing in [LaPresse's hockey pool](https://poolhockey.lapresse.ca/index.php) using [OR-Tools's CP-SAT solver](https://developers.google.com/optimization/cp/cp_solver).
 It handles trades as the season progresses, and different strategies to evaluate players' value.

 Data for this project is sourced from:
-- [Hockey-Reference.com](https://www.hockey-reference.com/), for player and game statistics across seasons
+- [Hockey Reference](https://www.hockey-reference.com/), for player and game statistics across seasons
 - [CapFriendly](https://www.capfriendly.com/), for player cap hits across seasons

 > [!NOTE]